 The effects of NEP in labour policy, like its implications for industry as a whole, were not at once revealed, but gradually became apparent through the summer and autumn of 1921, and finally took shape in the spring of 1922.
-Under war communism labour, like other factors of production, had been treated as an obligatory state service, the rendering and rewarding of which
+Under war communism labour, like other factors of production, had been treated as an obligatory state service, the rendering and rewarding of which were not governed by commercial considerations.
+This attitude had to be radically revised under a system where some industrial enterprises employing labour were once more under private ownership and management, and those which remained in state ownership and control were enjoined to conduct their business on commercial principles.
+If the goods produced either by private or by state-owned industry were to be treated as market commodities, the logical conclusion was that labour-power was also once more a market commodity.
+The return to a free market under NEP meant also the return to a free labour market; and, though this conclusion was not immediately drawn, it seemed to underlie the changed attitude towards labour.

-1 Ibid. pp. 17-18, 29.
+&lt;sup>2 Ibid. pp. 17-18, 29.

-2 Ibid. pp. 101-102, 110-111.
+Ibid. pp. 101-102, 110-111,

-3 Ibid. pp. 121, 136.
+Ibid. pp. 121, 136.